Master of Science in Petroleum Engineering

 The applicant must meet the School of Graduate Studies' current minimum general admission requirements as published in the graduate catalog.

-- Bachelor of Science degree in Petroleum Engineering or closely related field.
+- Bachelor’s degree in Engineering or Sciences.

 - An overall undergraduate GPA of at least 3.00 for the last two years.
+A lower GPA may be accepted on the basis of case by case for those with industry experience.

 - Satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog.